l3wk/beautiful-jekyll/_posts/2019-04-24-storage-improvements.md

     state: mounted
 ```

-This role will install the required software, create a directory to serve as a mount point for the remote filesystem, add a new entry to */etc/fstab*, and finally mount the nfs volume under the defined mount point location.
+This role will install the required software, create a directory to serve as a mount point for the remote filesystem, add a new entry for the filesystem to */etc/fstab*, and finally mount the nfs volume under the defined mount point location.

 In addition to the *nfs-client* role definition, we also need to define some associated variables in the accompanying *vars/main.yaml* file as shown below: